GSA/grace-example/terraform/README.md

 Contains the terraform configuration to bootstrap this example in a GRACE tenant account.

+## Networking

+Contains the terraform configuration for a mgmt vpc and an env vpc each with two public and two private subnets.

 1. *fork the repository*
 Since CircleCI will deploy to your environment, you will need to fork this repository to set the CircleCI environment to deploy to your tenant accounts.